Supersonic-Sites/MEZStudiobeaute/content/en/esthetics.md

           - Microdermabrasion is best for treating clogged pores, tired/dull skin and blackheads whereas Microneedling is great for treating acne scarring, stretchmarks and lines and wrinkles.<br>

           - Microdermabrasion is not invasive however as microneedling involves needles rolling over the skin, there may be some bleeding during treatment.<br>
+  - type: heading_simple
+    title: Microdermabrasion?
+  - type: faq_toggle
+    question: What is microdermabrasion?
+    answer: Microdermabrasion is a minimally invasive procedure used to renew overall skin tone and texture.
+It can improve the appearance of sun damage, wrinkles, fine lines, age spots, acne scarring, melasma, and other skin-related concerns and conditions.<br><br> The procedure uses a special applicator with an abrasive surface to gently sand away the thick outer layer of the skin to rejuvenate it.
+    faqs:
+      - question: Is microdermabrasion safe?
+        answer: >-
+          Microdermabrasion is considered a safe procedure for most skin types and colors.
+People might choose to get the procedure if they have the following skin concerns:<br>

+          - Fine lines and wrinkles<br>

+          - Hyperpigmentation, age spots and brown spots<br>

+          - Enlarged pores and blackheads<br>

+          - Acne and acne scars<br>

+          - Stretch marks<br>

+          - Dull-looking skin complexion<br>

+          - Uneven skin tone and texture<br>

+          - Melasma<br>

+          - Sun damage<br>
+      - question: What is the aftercare for microdermabrasion?
+        answer: >-
+          - As a general rule, you should reach for sunscreen constantly for the first 2 weeks after microneedling.
+Make sure to apply sunscreen anytime you go outside in the days following your treatment.<br>

+          - Don’t spend prolonged time out in the sun for the first week after your microneedling procedure, as you’ll be more prone to sun damage than usual.<br>

+          - Use any topical antibiotic cream that your doctor prescribes to avoid infection.<br>

+          - Wash your hands before you touch your face.<br>

+          - Don’t put on makeup, especially with a makeup brush that has been used before, in the 24 hours following microneedling.<br>

+          - You’ll also need to avoid swimming pools, saunas, and situations where you might sweat heavily, including intense workouts at the gym, to protect your newly treated skin.
+After 72 hours have passed, you may be able to resume these activities.<br>
+      - question: Who is not eligible to microdermabrasion?
+        answer: >-
+          Microdermabrasion is not recommended for people who have deep scars, active keloids, undiagnosed lesions, a recent herpes outbreak, warts on the face, skin cancer, active acne (stages 3 and 4), sunburns or active rosacea, eczema, an auto-immune system disorder, or unstable diabetes.<br><br>

+          Pregnant women should not undergo microdermabrasion.
+Individuals with deep scars, facial creases, or other moderate-to-severe skin defects should consider a stronger treatment such as a chemical peel or laser skin resurfacing.
+      - question: How many treatments of microdermabrasion are required?
+        answer: Initially 5 to 8 treatments spaced 7-10 days apart are recommended for most people.
+Acne scars and or discolorations may require more treatments.
+Monthly maintenance treatments every 2 or 3 months may be necessary to maintain results.
   - type: divider
     bg_color: white
   - type: cta